Create and customize Microsoft Sentinel playbooks from content templates

 Technically, a playbook template is an Azure Resource Manager (ARM) template which consists of several resources: an Azure Logic Apps workflow and API connections for each connection involved.

 This article focuses on deploying a playbook template from the Playbook templates tab under Automation.

 In Microsoft Sentinel, select Content hub and then select Content type to filter for Playbook.
 This filtered view lists all the solutions and standalone content that include one or more playbook templates.
 Install the solution or standalone content to get the template.

 Then, in Microsoft Sentinel, select Automation and then the Playbook templates tab to view the installed templates.

 To find a playbook template that fits your requirements, you can filter the list by the following criteria:

-Logic Apps connectors shows the external services this playbook will interact with.
-During the deployment process, each connector will need to assume an identity to authenticate to the external service.
+Logic Apps connectors shows the external services this playbook interacts with.
+During the deployment process, each connector needs to assume an identity to authenticate to the external service.